 She hung up and I asked her what ‘they’ had done.
 She said The Russians were bombing Helsinki.
 It was November 30, 1939.
 The headlines were big and black but some words were easy to make out.
 Mother said Russia wanted to secure its access to the Baltic and this was the beginning of war in Finland.
 What’s war?
 When people want to get what is not theirs and they just go right in and take it.
 Like Hitler had done in Poland a couple of months before.
 Then there is war.

-very upset and frightened she was.
+Mother was very upset and frightened.
 I had of course heard the name of Hitler before.
 It was someone everybody feared.
 Mother said he was like the president of Germany.
 I knew that Germany was a country like Sweden and that it was on the other side of the Baltic.
 But it was not like Sweden.
 There is Hitler and he is taking over one country after the other.
-And now there is Russia and Stalin who is making war on Finland.
-Mother was trying not to show me that she was crying and I asked her if the war was going to go on for a long time ?
-She said ‘Yes war was terrible and it might go on for a long time.’
+And now there was Russia that was the warmonger, and Stalin who was making war on Finland.
+Mother was trying not to show me that she was crying and I asked her if the war was going to go on for a long time.
+She said ‘Yes war was horrible and it might go on for a long time.’

 Mother kept the newspaper I wrote and I remember the big printed letters scrawled over the pages mentioning the big hole that I never saw.
 Grown-ups were talking about the event, perplexed and worried.
 I somehow understood that it was believed to have been an English bomber that had mistaken Malmö for Hamburg or some other city in Germany.
 They said since Malmö was totally darkened because of the war, there was little difference between it and an also darkened city in Germany.
 I thought to myself that it was really a careless way of conducting a war if you weren’t even sure of where you dropped death.